Sales Management Pain Point #5

 Part of learning to forecast accurately deals with reviewing past performance.
-Hopefully the technology you are employing will allow you to do that simply and easily.
-With Pipeliner, for example, you can go back into a previous sales period and readily tell which of the sales were new business, which were renewals, and which were upsells.
+Hopefully, the technology you are employing will allow you to do that simply and easily.
+With Pipeliner, for example, you can go back into a previous sales period and readily tell which of the sales were a new business, which were renewals, and which were upsells.
 You can see which rep brought in how much sales.
 It allows you to rapidly see what really happened.

 This also allows you to compare what numbers a particular rep was forecasting, and what they actually closed, so you can get a feel for how they actually forecast (over, under, or pretty close to accurate).

 Forecasting is also a great method of evaluating your actual sales process.
 The accuracy of your forecast has a direct implication on the accuracy or effectiveness of your sales process.
 If your sales process steps are outmoded, unwieldy, delay opportunities or reduce effectiveness by not providing the right tasks or actions, it will surely show up in the accuracy of your forecast.
 You can then take actions to straighten out your sales process.

 There is much more to know about sales forecasting—but these are the essentials.
 Learn them, and you’re well on your way!

 Forecasting is a prime benefit of Pipeliner CRM.